Sally-Ann Wilson

-Sally-Ann Wilson (born 16 June 1959) has been Secretary-General of the Commonwealth Broadcasting Association since 2010.
+Sally-Ann Wilson (born 16 June 1959) has been secretary-general of the Commonwealth Broadcasting Association since 2010.

-She graduate with a BA in Development Studies from the University of East Anglia in 1980 and an MPhil in Cultural Ecology.
+She graduated with a BA in development studies from the University of East Anglia in 1980 and an MPhil in cultural ecology.
 She joined the BBC in 1985.
-She is an Associate Tutor in the School of International Development at the University of East Anglia.
+She is an associate tutor in the School of International Development at the University of East Anglia.